 - Advocacy Information Center

-The Community Preservation Act may be coming to Boston.
+You voted YES!
+The Community Preservation Act will be coming to Boston!
 Learn how these funds can be used for a variety of historic preservation projects across Boston.

 Residents and advocates are raising red flags about a rash of new high-rise towers and skyscrapers planned for Downtown Crossing — an area with outdated building rules that the Boston Redevelopment Authority has no pressing plans to update even as the Hub undergoes its largest building boom in city history.